sypets/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationOverview.rst

 Flexforms
 ---------

 FlexForms have a very narrow scope as they only apply to one content element.
-They are one of the few settings that can be modified by editors directly (that are not admins or system maintainers).
-The configuration is done in the backend when editing a content element.
+Editing Flexforms is a part of editing content which is usually done by editors.
+So, we do not consider that part configuration.
+But setting up the FlexForms in an extension can also be considered configuration too.

 More information:
     :ref:`Flexform <flexforms>`